 Shoulder injury is very common.
 Due to the amount of movements the shoulder aids and is responsible for it is prone to more injury.
 The most common cause is overexertion.
 Twisting, pulling, or falling are typical ways injury arises.
 Including repeated patterns that primarily affect the deep muscles.
 Keep in mind that the body does experience soreness from training as well.
 Pulled muscles from heavy lifting or overexertion usually subsides in a few days.

 Why Train Shoulders With A Seated Shoulder Press

 Bodybuilders search for a complete look.
 They want to shape each and every muscle perfectly and proportionally to their frame or aesthetic.
-Whether you’re a natural or enhanced athlete it’s likely you’ll have some shoulder development to do.
-Training with a seated shoulder press will build your shoulders, turning them into boulders.
-Shaping your physique along the way.
+Whether you're a natural or enhanced athlete it’s likely you’ll have some shoulder development to do.
+Training with a seated shoulder press will build your shoulders, turning them into boulders and shaping your physique along the way.

 The seated shoulder press is great for a base in your upper body routine of a staple on shoulder days.
 I like to keep some variation either seated or standing.
 From there I tend to focus on some form of isolation work like rear delts since my front and side never had an issue growing.
 Movement was always key in my shoulder training and I would always try to do some form of an overhead press or rotational movement to improve.

 Now that you know more about the muscles worked and why to add the seated shoulder press to your routine let’s get to it.
 Before beginning any workout routine or exercise program always perform a fitness assessment.
 It’s recommended to consult a physician during this process to make sure you're fit and clear for exercise.